NakedMoleRatScientist/chronotronic/README.md

 Credit
 ======

-#meteor channel had been a tremedous help in helping me debug and learn.
+The #meteor channel on freenode had been a tremedous help in helping me debug and learn.